Auto Expo: Two Wheelers

 In the two-wheelers segment, Hero MotoCorp is expected to offer a wide range of electric scooters, along with some new non-electric bikes.
 One can see the major two-wheeler manufacturers like BMW, Honda, TVS, Kawasaki, Suzuki and UM Motorcycles to showcase their new products in series.

 Concept Cars

 Maruti Suzuki has already announced the e-survivor and Future-S concepts to be showcased at Auto Expo 2018.
 Other concepts on display will be Trezor Concept and Concept EQ from Renault.

-Driver-less technology
+Driverless technology

-Hi Tech Robotic Systemz launched AI based driver state monitoring system technology called Novus Aware in partnership with Daimler India Commercial Vehicles (DICV) for their BharatBenz Truck.
+Hi Tech Robotic Systems launched AI based driver state monitoring system technology called Novus Aware in partnership with Daimler India Commercial Vehicles (DICV) for their Bharat Benz Truck.

 Not Participating

-Those not taking part in the event include the likes of Volkswagen, Nissan, Bajaj and Royal Enfield, Datsun, Skoda, Volvo, Ford, Lamborghini, Porsche, Audi, Fiat, Jeep, Jaguar Land-Rover.
+Those not taking part in the event include the likes of Volkswagen, Nissan, Bajaj and Royal Enfield, Datsun, Skoda, Volvo, Ford, Lamborghini, Porsche, Audi, Fiat, Jeep, Jaguar, Land-Rover.
 Two-wheeler majors Harley Davidson and Triumph and truck makers MAN and Scania.
 The major reasons cited for their non-participation are the non-availability of specific Indian models and the poor return on investments.